fpdevbr/argus-cpu-display-service/README.md

 When I saw a CPU Cooler with a temperature display for sale I thought: Cool!
 They've managed to put a thermal probe into the cooler.

 Silly me!
-These cheap Chinese CPU Coolers with seven segment displays depend on USB and crappy proprietary software to display temperature.
+These cheap Chinese CPU Coolers with seven segment displays depend on USB and crappy proprietary software to work.

 Given that I already run Argus Monitor on my computer I took advantage of its data API to update the temperature on the CPU Cooler's display, all while being faster and lighter than the original software.